-Manage files: •Coordinate the receipt of requirements: patient forms, medical records, lab and diagnostic results from UWMC, primary care physicians’ offices, pulmonologists’ offices and other medical facilities. •Receive outside laboratory results. •Ensure results are delivered to MD/RN2 to recommend next phase of care to coordinate. •In preparation for return clinic visits, ensure recent lab work, radiology results, and pathology reports are completed and available. •Follow up to ensure the exams are completed or rescheduled if necessary and notify MD/RN of unusual delays in the completion of exams.
+Manages records: • Coordinates the receipt of requirements: patient forms, medical records, lab and diagnostic results from UWMC, primary care physicians’ offices, nephrologists’ offices and other medical facilities. • Receives outside laboratory results on kidney care patients undergoing serial laboratory monitoring per their treatment plan.
+Ensures these results are delivered to MD/RN3 to recommend next phase of care to coordinate.
+Facilitates getting a copy to RN for review as a back up in MD’s absence. • In preparation for return clinic visits, ensures recent lab work, radiology results, and pathology reports are completed and available. • Follows up to ensure exams are completed or rescheduled if necessary.
+Notifies MD/RN of unusual delays in the completion of exams.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergraduate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.